elisegermaine/Manuscrito/README.md

 # tesis

-This is Elise Servajean´s thesis.
+This is Elise Servajean thesis.